Vikk-17/crunch/readme.md

   ControlPersist 5m
 ```

+3. Ready to use `crunch` 🔥

-### Provisioned Hardware
+### What Hardware Should I Use?

-Coming soon!
+I recommend prioritising fewer high performing cores over many slower cores.

+As of mid-2025, I'm personally using a [`Hetzner AX102`](https://www.hetzner.com/dedicated-rootserver/ax102/), which has compile times approximately equivalent to an Apple M4 Pro chip.
+The AX42 and AX52 are also great options.

+If there is demand, I will consider selling access to managed hardware directly in the cli.
+Interested?
+[Come say hi in Discord](https://discord.gg/pS5rvjZXzq)!

-## rust-analyzer
+## rust-analyzer (experimental)

-Using `crunch` with `rust-analyzer` frees up local resources and can enable faster LSP hint feedback.

-Just set `rust-analyzer.check.overrideCommand` in your LSP configuration to your preferred `crunch` command.
+Use `crunch` with `rust-analyzer` by setting `rust-analyzer.check.overrideCommand` to your preferred `crunch` command, including the `--message-format=json` flag.

-e.g. for VSCode, set
+e.g. in VSCode, you might set

 ```text
   "rust-analyzer.check.overrideCommand": [